Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 Let $(v_1,\ldots, v_5)$ be a 5-tuple defining a pentagon in $\calc(T)$.
 For each $j=1,\ldots, 5$, we choose an essential simple arc $r_j$ in $T$ corresponding to $v_j$ so that $r_1,\ldots, r_5$ are mutually disjoint.
 Applying an element of $\mod(T)$ to $(v_1,\ldots, v_5)$, we may assume that for any $j$ mod 5, $\partial_j$ contains a point of $\partial r_j$ and a point of $\partial r_{j+2}$.
 Cutting $T$ along $\bigcup_{j=1}^5l_j$, we obtain two disks.
 The boundary of each of those disks consists of arcs contained in

-along the boundary.
+along the boundary (see Figure \ref{fig-arc5} (c)).
 The same property holds for the arcs $r_1,\ldots, r_5$.
 We can thus find a homeomorphism of $T$ onto itself sending $\partial_j$ to itself and sending $l_j$ to $r_j$ for any $j=1,\ldots, 5$.
 The lemma is proved. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem-hex2-pen}] To prove assertion (i), we use the following properties: \begin{enumerate} \item[(1)] The link of each BP-vertex in $\calt(X)$ consists of BP-vertices and p-vertices. \item[(2)] The link of each p-vertex in $\calt(X)$ consists of BP-vertices and h-vertices. \end{enumerate} Let $P$ be a pentagon in $\calt(X)$ with exactly two BP-vertices.
+\begin{proof}[Proof of Lemma \ref{lem-hex2-pen}] To prove assertion (i), we use the following properties: \begin{enumerate} \item[(1)] The link of any BP-vertex in $\calt(X)$ consists of BP-vertices and p-vertices. \item[(2)] The link of any p-vertex in $\calt(X)$ consists of BP-vertices and h-vertices. \end{enumerate} Let $P$ be a pentagon in $\calt(X)$ with exactly two BP-vertices.
 If the two BP-vertices of $P$ were not adjacent, then property (1) would imply that the other three vertices of $P$ are p-vertices.
 We then have two adjacent p-vertices of $P$, and this contradicts property (2).
 It follows that the two BP-vertices of $P$ are adjacent.
 Properties (1) and (2) imply assertion (i).